Adde2130/GRUD/README.md

 ## How to use
 0. Configure your settings first.
-The `GRUDBot_APIKEY` and `ReplayChannelID` values are required for the bot to send the message to your channel.
-You also need to add the GRUDBot. ***Right now, you will have to host your OWN GRUDBot for this to work.*** For the optimal experience, please make sure you have the *Cascadia Code* font installed, or text may be misaligned.
+If you don't have a settings.json file, run `grud.bat` and it will generate a settings file for you.
+Set the `GRUDBot_APIKEY` and `ReplayChannelID` values required for the bot to send the message to your channel.
+If `GRUDBot_APIKEY` or `ReplayChannelID` is not set, the program will run in `Zip-only mode`.

+   You also need to add the GRUDBot if you want to send a Discord message with the files attached. ***Right now, you will have to host your OWN GRUDBot for this to work.*** For the optimal experience, please make sure you have the *Cascadia Code* font installed, or text may be misaligned.
 (TODO: Have font included in project)

-1. Run grud, either by launching `grud.bat` or by running `main.py` with python.
+1. Run grud, either by launching `grud.bat` or by running `main.py` with Python.
 Run it with the flag `-n` or `--naked` to use the program without any GUI. **NOTE:** As of right now, GRUD from the terminal is broken and should not be used

 2. Check the list of drives to see if all Slippi replay folders are detected.
 You will see a number